Chart Color Schemes

 Educational outcomes in Dungog fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 17.5%, significantly lower than the NSW average of 32.2%.
+The area's university qualification rate is 17.5%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 43.5% of residents aged 15+ holding vocational credentials – advanced diplomas (10.7%) and certificates (32.8%).
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.8%).
+Vocational credentials are prominent, with 43.5% of residents aged 15+ holding them - advanced diplomas at 10.7% and certificates at 32.8%.

 Educational participation is high, with 25.7% of residents currently enrolled in formal education.
 This includes 10.2% in primary education, 7.2% in secondary education, and 2.6% pursuing tertiary education.